Enter the Colosseum, the Roman Forum & Palatine plus 7 new sites in Rome

 In the subterranean den of what was once the reception room for The House of Augustus, (site 3), a projector paints the floor with light, showing what the mosaic tiling looked like at various points in time.
 The worn-away flooring becomes smooth and flat.
 For the somewhat weary tourist, the moving projections, dark rooms, and soothing music also has a restorative quality.
 Further down the corridor, the projector repaints a fresco of two-story home in perspective, highlighting the foreground and background.

-The SUPER ticket has been offered for one month now, and there are a few kinks still to be ironed out.
+The SUPER ticket has been offered for a year now, and there are a few kinks still to be ironed out.
 The most pressing is the tour schedule for the House of Augustus and the House of Livia.
 Visitors are only allowed inside on a tour; the timings of the tour are not online; some of the tours are private; not all are in English.
 In other words, your chances of arriving at the right time for a tour in your language are low.
 Both days that I visited, the only place where I could find tour times were on hand-written slips of paper in the pockets of the docents.

 Not every site is open every day.
 The House of Augustus, House of Livia and Aula Isiaca are open on Monday, Wednesday, and Friday, and Sunday morning until 2 pm, while the Temple of Romulus, Santa Maria Antiqua are open on Tuesday, Thursday, and Saturday and Sunday afternoon after 2 pm.
 The reason for this is preservation – to limit their exposure, but the schedule requires an attention to detail that not every tourist is going to master.

 Navigation is a challenge.
-When you buy the SUPER ticket, you are given a map with the sites highlighted, but once you’re inside, the only signs that indicate you’re in the right place are the ones at your destination.
+When you buy the ticket, you are given a map with the sites highlighted, but once you’re inside, the only signs that indicate you’re in the right place are the ones at your destination.
 Looking for the House of Livia?
 You’ll see the sign once you are already there.
 Luckily, google maps knows where some of the sites are.

-Finally, the SUPER ticket requires a certain level of physical endurance.
+Finally, the ticket requires a certain level of physical endurance.
 Once you’re inside the Forum Palatine area, there are scarce snacks, bathrooms, or shady places to sit.
 A few vending machines sell coffee, soda, water, and snacks like chips or candy, and there are also a few fountains to refill a water bottle.
 But otherwise, the SUPER ticket only allows for two entrances into the Palatine complex.
 So pack some snacks, wear comfortable shoes, and stretch out those hamstrings before you set off.
 An early start helps to beat both crowds and the blazing Roman sunshine.
 Gates open at 9 am.

 Parco archeologico del Colosseo